jroblak/jroblak.github.com/_posts/2018-01-12-hack-the-box-jail.md

 r = remote(HOST, PORT)
 {% endhighlight %}

-One of the many awesome things about pwntools, is that it can do a lot of the annoying shellcode work for us.
+One of the many awesome things about pwntools is that it can do a lot of the annoying shellcode work for us.
 It has a module called <a href="http://docs.pwntools.com/en/stable/shellcraft.html">shellcraft</a> which has architecture specific shellcode for common needs.
-In this case, we want to find an open socket and open a shell on it, and then jumping into that shellcode (address of buffer plus an offset into our <a href="https://en.wikipedia.org/wiki/NOP_slide">NOP-sled</a>):
+In this case, we want to find an open socket and open a shell on it, and then jump into that shellcode (address of buffer plus an offset into our <a href="https://en.wikipedia.org/wiki/NOP_slide">NOP-sled</a>):
 {% highlight python %}
 buf = asm(shellcraft.findpeersh())